PennyLaneAI/catalyst/doc/dev/architecture.md

   - The **QuantumDevice** interface is a C++ abstract base class that devices can implement in order to automatically receive dispatched QIR calls whenever the respective quantum device is active.
-This interface is a bit higher level than the CAPI by abstracting away certain details, as well as reuseing common functionality across devices.
+This interface is a bit higher level than the QIR API by abstracting away certain details, as well as reusing common functionality across devices.
     Below are some examples of functions that might be included in this interface, please see the documentation for an [up-to-date list](https://docs.pennylane.ai/projects/catalyst/en/latest/api/file_runtime_include_QuantumDevice.hpp.html).